dirtystylus/eleventy-test/posts/philippines-japan-2023-part-3/index.md

 ## Puerto Princesa

-Puerto Princesa was a five-hour van ride from El Nido, so early in the morning we clambered into a van with a driver and drove south.
+Puerto Princesa was a five-hour van ride from El Nido.
+We were scheduled to dipart midday, so my brother and I went to downtown El Nido to grab coffee and sandwiches for the trip.
+Then we clambered into a van with a driver and drove south.
 We traversed some hills and lots of rice fields, with the occasional curiosity in the next lane over:

 ![A truck carrying pigs with a pair of goats on the roof](phl-jpn-puertoprincesa-iloilo-2.jpg "Double-decker animal transport")